 Something I think is important, thats being able to Email people and have others be able to contact me, for ham radio folks, that means QRZ.com,

 It's a defact STANDARD in call sign lookups

-Now don't send they any money, The guy's probably a multi millionaire, without your help.
+Now don't send them any money, The guy's probably a multi millionaire, without your help.
 QRZ is a great ham asset for looking up contacts.
 However

-lots of "BLOG stuff" is total BS, There is absolutly NO reasion to send him money.
-I've used the site for years, there is a limited amount of lookups you
+lots of the "BLOG stuff" is total BS, There is absolutely NO reason to send him money.
+I've used the site for years, (free) there is a limited amount of lookups you

 can do every 24 hours, like 25 or so, why would I want to look up more ???